7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 One of those exceptions to the flatness of the Marmara Region is the Uludag Mountain, the most prominent in the region.

-Here you will find some great skiing Make sure to stop into Bursa on your way out and try some of their delicious foods!
+Here you will find some great skiing, but make sure to stop in Bursa on your way out and try some of their delicious foods!
+While you’re at it, make sure to buy some dried peppers and eggplants so you can make stuffed peppers later.

-There are so many places to sites to see.
-There are vineyards to visit (head over to the Tekirdağ Province), ancient sites peppered about and cultural experiences to be had.
+There are vineyards to visit (head over to the Tekirdağ Province) and ancient sites peppered throughout the region not to mention the cultural experiences to be had.

-Kocaeli & Balıkesir Province have many natural attractions including bird sanctuaries, beautiful beaches, and hot springs.
+Kocaeli & Balıkesir Province also have some beautiful natural attractions including bird sanctuaries, beautiful beaches, and hot springs.

 Black Sea Region